vzeizer/PyTorch/README.md

 ## Content of the files:

 1. Image Classifier Project (1).html: the html of the Jupyter notebook file of the project;
-2. predict.py: predicts a flower based on a given architecture;
+2. predict.py: predicts a flower based on a given architecture (vgg16 or vgg19);
 3. train.py: train a model to classify flowers;
 4. Rubrics_project2.pdf: rubrics of the project according to Udacity.

 ## MIT License

 Copyright (c) 2019 Vagner Zeizer C. Paes